The Triple Crown Story

 Like many things on the northern Gulf Coast it was Sonny Middleton who came up with the original concept of a Billfish Championship Series.
 It took almost ten years to develop The Gulf Coast Triple Crown into a championship series promoting offshore big game fishing and awarding an annual "best of the best" champion.
 None of us in the beginning could have envisioned how popular or widespread the series would become.

 Somewhat similar in concept to NASCAR, the GCTC tracks official winners in each sanctioned tournament beginning in May at The Wharf in Orange Beach, Alabama, and following the tournament teams through Louisiana, Mississippi, Florida and returning to The Wharf in July.
 Points are awarded to winning teams for first through third place scores in weighed Blue Marlin, and Billfish catch-and-release divisions.

 The beauty of the Triple Crown lies in its simplicity.
 The series focuses on recognizing the best overall championship team while bringing exposure and recognition to the spectacular big game fishing in the Northern Gulf of Mexico.
 If you compete in a sanctioned tournament, you're automatically entered and eligible to win...it's that simple.
 By participating in all sanctioned events on the circuit teams increase their odds of winning by accumulating valuable bonus points.

 In July, one team will be crowned the coveted Triple Crown Champions at the Wharf and take home the most sought after Trophy in big game fishing competition.
-Other teams will win big in the Optional Cash Awards categories.
-But, one thing's for sure.
 The competition will be fierce as the most competitive teams in the Gulf square off for the Chase for The Championship

 - The Championship Trophy - a one of a kind masterpiece handcrafted by metal artist extraordinaire Frank Ledbetter (valued at $18,000)